 How primary school children experience the OXI day

-When our children went to Greek public primary school, they had to learn a small text or poem by heart or write an essay about this important day in Greece’s history, every single year.
+When our children went to Greek public primary school, they had to learn a small text or poem by heart or write an essay about this important day in Greece’s history, every single year again.

-It started with the first schoolyears when writing was still too much to ask, but learning heroic poems by heart, was a matter of drills…
+It started with the first schoolyears when writing an essay was still too much to ask, but learning heroic poems by heart, was just a matter of drills…

 Parents were invited to school on the 27th of October, to encourage and see their children reciting poems or singing heroic songs.
 Every child got enormous applause and “bravo’s”, but I do not think there was one child that actually had any idea what he/she was talking or singing about.
 It actually could have been another language to them..and the next day they could just forget everything.